Indo-European cosmogony: Germanic

 A possible Germanic depiction of the myth of *Trito on the Golden Horns of Gallehus (second from top).

 Ymir is depicted in the Eddas as the primal being and a frost jötunn ('giant').
 After Óðinn and his brothers killed him, they made the earth out of his flesh, the mountains from his bones, the trees from his hair, the sky from his skull, and the sea and lakes from his blood; and from his two armpits came a man and a woman.
 The Germanic name Ymir means 'Twin', and some scholars have proposed that it was also understood as hermaphrodite or bisexual.
 In fact, one of his legs is said to make love to the other one, fathering a six-headed son, the ancestor of the giants.
 In another Old Norse story, the primeval cow Auðhumla is said to be formed from melting ice like Ymir, and she fed him with her milk.

 In his book Germania (ca. 98 AD), Tacitus reports the existence of a myth involving an earth-born god named Tuisto ('Twin') who fathered Mannus ('Man'), the ancestor of West Germanic peoples.
 Tuisto has begotten Mannus on his own, and his name is also understood to mean hermaphrodite.
 Some scholars have proposed that the Germanic tribal name Alamanni meant 'Mannus' own people', although 'all-men' remains the most widely accepted etymology among linguists.

-A Germanic reflex of myth of Trito fighting the three-headed serpent Ng^{w}hi may be found on the Golden Horns of Gallehus (5th c.
-AD), where a three-headed man is portrayed as holding a goat and confronting three serpents.
+A Germanic reflex of myth of Trito fighting the three-headed serpent *H₂n̥gʷʰis may be found on the Golden Horns of Gallehus (5th century), where a three-headed man is portrayed as holding a goat and confronting three serpents.
 One of the names of Óðinn, Þriði ('Third'), is also linguistically related to *Trito.
 Another reflex may be found in the Norse legend of the giant Hymir who employed an ox head to capture the serpent Jǫrmungandr with the help of the storm-god Thor.